How to create a garden for entertaining

 Dan Cooper blogs about urban and coastal gardening in his blog, The Frustrated Gardener.
 He opens the garden once a year, in August for the NGS.
-He’s also a top executive for a famous department store, so he travels around the world.
+He was also a top executive for a famous department store, so he travelled around the world.
 Coming home and entertaining in his garden is his way of relaxing.

 Two gardens for entertaining

 And while many of us have a front garden and a back garden, Dan’s home is unusual – it has two side gardens.
 He recently bought the house next door and knocked through.